Last Updated on March 3, 2022 by Anne-Marie

 Do your kids love strawberry fruit roll-ups?
 Well, it's super easy to make this homemade strawberry fruit leather food dehydrator recipe.

-It’s a healthy snack that’s fun to make and eat!
+This strawberry roll-ups recipe is a healthy snack that is fun to make and eat!

 Best of all, this homemade fruit leather recipe has no added sugar and only 3 ingredients!

 When starting your preparations, make sure to rinse your strawberries, then remove the stems.

 Also, I've seen some recipes that don't require cooking down your strawberries.
 There are two reasons I recommend it.